callawaycloud/yet-another-trigger-framework/README.md

 - readme with usage instructions
 - useful descriptions/help text on fields and objects
 - code commenting and formatting
+- add validation rule to require at least one field on metadata to be set

 ## Other General